 In contrast to a cash bar — where guests pay for their own drinks at the end of the night — an open bar provides guests with free alcohol.
 The bride and groom will pay for the beverages themselves or factor them into the cost when hiring a wedding planner.
 How much is an open bar at a wedding?

-- The number of guests who drink: More people typically equates to more drinks, but not everyone will partake.
+- The number of guests who drink: More people typically equate to more drinks, but not everyone will partake.

 - Which types of drinks you serve: Beer and wine are your cheapest options.
 Spirits will rack up a higher cost overall.